ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.010**

-    All Users **must ensure** that all data stored on or transported by removable media is in accordance with the applicable system SyOPs.
+    All Users **MUST** ensure that all data stored on or transported by removable media is in accordance with the applicable system SyOPs.

 -   **POL.ITAUP.011**

-    All Users **must seek** approval from MoJ OST prior to any bulk transfer of protectively marked data using removable media.
-MoJ ICT IA will advise on any technical and procedural requirements such as data encryption and handling arrangements.
+    All Users **MUST** seek approval from the MoJ [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) prior to any bulk transfer of protectively marked data using removable media.
+[MoJ Cyber Security](#contact-details) provide advice on any technical and procedural requirements such as data encryption and handling arrangements.

 ### Passwords